Jamie Lloyd: Characterization

 Eric Browning writes that during Halloween 5, Tina becomes Jamie's "primary caregiver" in the absence of Rachel and "cares more about Jamie than physical intimacy with her boyfriend".
 Daily Grind House observes that Rachel's death receives backlash "because it paves the way for Tina to be our lead alongside Jamie, and Tina is often referred to as an annoying personality, which I disagree with because while she’s a bit much – very brash indeed, she’s also deeply sympathetic and protective to Jamie which I find to be heartening."
 Mark Ziobro opined that Jamie's connection with Tina and the performance of Harris are the best parts of Halloween 5, citing some of their scenes as adding "to the film in unique ways.
 They save the film from complete obscurity and garner a good amount of sympathy for their characters."

+Jamie has drawn comparisons to Tommy Jarvis from the Friday the 13th franchise as both are child characters introduced in the fourth installment of their respective series who defeat the killer and are also "foreshadowed to become the killer themselves" before appearing in a trilogy of movies.

 Development

 Halloween II was supposed to be the last film in the Halloween franchise to revolve around Michael Myers.
 After the 1982 release of Halloween III: Season of the Witch, the lowest performing film in the series at the time, executive producer Moustapha Akkad wanted to make a sequel that brought back Michael Myers.
 On February 25, 1988, writer Alan B. McElroy, a Cleveland, Ohio native, was brought in to the write the script for Halloween 4.
 The writer's strike was to begin on March 7 that year.
 This forced McElroy to develop a concept, pitch the story, and send in the final draft in under eleven days.
 McElroy came up with the idea of Brittany "Britti" Lloyd, Laurie Strode's daughter, to be chased by her uncle, who has escaped from Ridgemont after being in a coma for ten years.
 The setting of the place was once again Haddonfield, Illinois.
 The character of Laurie Strode was revealed to have died, leaving Britti with the Carruthers family, which included Rachel, the family's seventeen-year-old daughter.
 Britti's name was later changed to Jamie, a homage to Laurie Strode actress Jamie Lee Curtis.